Terminal/discordapps.dev/README.md

 # ls
-The Express server that hosts the bot directory listing. - Maintained @7coil
+The Express server that hosts the bot directory listing.